statichunt/statichunt/content/themes/astro-secury.md

 author: Themefisher
 author_link: https://themefisher.com/
 date: 2024-09-09T00:00:00.000Z
+description: >-
-description: Secury is a versatile Astro template for SaaS, startups, and agencies.
+  Secury is a versatile Astro template for SaaS, startups, and agencies.
 It has 10+ pages, many features, and is easy to develop.
 Build stunning, professional, and high-performing websites that match your brand.
 Secury is perfect for Web3 projects, including crypto exchanges and mining.
 ssg:
   - Astro
 css:
   - Tailwind
+ui: []
 cms:
   - Markdown
 category:
   - Business
   - Saas
 draft: false
-weight:
+weight: null
 home_weight: 6
 ---
 ## Key Features

 - Google PageSpeed Score 100/100 (Desktop)